ENIGMA-infra/ENIGMA-Tremor/docs/index.md

-# Welcome to the ENIGMA-PD documentation page
+# Welcome to the ENIGMA-Tremor documentation page

 The [ENIGMA Consortium](https://enigma.ini.usc.edu/about-2/) is an international effort by leaders worldwide.
-This site provides information on the XYZ WG team, ongoing and completed projects, and useful resources.
+This site provides information on the ENIGMA-Tremor team, ongoing and completed projects, and useful resources.

 <div class="grid cards" markdown>